Latest on Labuan Company Tax

 Below is the guide on the latest of Labuan Company Tax for corporate as well as individual for your understanding.
 Labuan company’s activity permitted to carry on in, from or through Labuan in any foreign currency other than Malaysian currency with non-resident or with another Labuan entity.
 It is also permitted to deal with local Malaysian entities with the requirement of reporting to Labuan FSA.

-There are three choice (3) options of tax election for the Labuan Company based on nature of activities as follows:
+There are three choices (3) options of tax election for the Labuan Company based on nature of activities as follows:

 A. For Trading Company

 Trading activity of a Labuan Company is defined as carrying activities, which include banking, insurance, trading, management, financing, import, export, trading, agency, wholesaler, consultancy and advisory.
-The corporate tax will be 3% (with audit report required) or elect to pay flat fee of RM 20,000 (with management account required).
+The corporate tax will be 3% (with audit report required).

 B. For Investment Holding Company